MabeDiaby/control-flow-practice/README.md

 1. Fork and clone this repository.
 1. Change into the new directory.
+1. Create a development branch to work on.
 1. Fulfill the listed requirements.

 Starter code is available in [`lib/challenge.js`](lib/challenge.js).
 You are